nickp60/riboSeed/README.md

 ### `sge_batch.sh`
-If you have access to a hpc, this script makes it easier to submit riboSeed jobs.
+If you have access to a hpc, this script makes it easier to submit riboSeed jobs via `example_batch.sh`.
 Just set up a python virtualenv, edit the 7 fields in this script, make any other modifications needed to fit your job, and submit with `qsub`.